 1. Make room to feel

 It can be very tempting when you experience a traumatic loss to shy away from the emotions and pain associated with it.
 The pain and hurt can sometimes be too great.
 Yet, pushing those emotions to the side or burying them deep down would be a mistake.
 You need to face and experience those feelings in order for your brain to process what happened and for your soul to heal.
-That’s why, when you start to experience those painful feelings, allow yourself the room to feel them, even if it’s hard.
+That’s why, when you experience those painful feelings, allow yourself the room to feel them, even if it’s hard.

 - Drinking too much alcohol